The Village Board is comprised of the Mayor, Village Clerk and six Trustees, elected at-large to individual, four-year

 He is an avid Chicago Bears and Cubs fan and enjoys taking walks, doing yard work, and serving as an usher at GatheringPoint church.

 Trustee Bruce Greenlee has been a member of the Board of Trustees since 2001 and has been active in the Bourbonnais community for more than 40 years.
 Trustee Greenlee is married to his wife, Pamela.
 They have four children and ten grandchildren.

 Trustee Greenlee previously owned Greenlee Supply Company, Inc. in Bourbonnais.
 He is a graduate of Bradley-Bourbonnais Community High School and Olivet Nazarene University.
-He was a former member of the Kankakee County Regional Chamber of Commerce, a board member of Grace Bible Church and of the Bradley-Bourbonnais Community High School Foundation Board.
-Trustee Greenlee was an active supporter and led the Freedom Sign and Freedom Garden projects located at Olivet Nazarene University's ROTC building on South Main Street (US Route 45/52).
+He was a former member of the Kankakee County Regional Chamber of Commerce and of the Bradley-Bourbonnais Community High School Foundation Board.
+Trustee Greenlee is an active supporter and led the Freedom Sign and Freedom Garden projects located at Olivet Nazarene University's ROTC building on South Main Street (US Route 45/52).

 Trustee Rick Fischer was appointed to the Board of Trustees on June 2, 2008.
 He has been successfully re-elected and is currently serving his third term of office.
 Born in Quincy, Illinois, Trustee Fischer moved to Bourbonnais in 1981.
 He is married to his wife, Mary, and has two children and two grandchildren.

 Trustee Fischer has been active in the Bourbonnais community for over 37 years.
 He has served on the Board of Directors of the former Bradley-Bourbonnais Regional Chamber of Commerce for 15 years and as Chairman of the Board for two years.

 Currently, Trustee Fischer is serving as a representative for the Village of Bourbonnais at Kankakee County Chamber of Commerce Board Meetings.